isenberg/improved-color-from-crism/README.md

 # Improved Color from CRISM
-Python script to create true color images replicating human color vision from date collected by CRISM VNIR visual light multispectral imaging spectrometer on board of Mars Reconnaissance Orbiter (MRO).
+Python script to create true color images replicating human color vision from data collected by CRISM VNIR visual light multispectral imaging spectrometer on board of Mars Reconnaissance Orbiter (MRO).
 The original code this modified version is based on was not producing correct true color images.
-That statement can be verified by looking at Mars with a backyard telescope and check if the polar ice caps appear white or not and whether the soil color in the produced image matches the observed color through the telescope.
+The correct color calibration in the visual light range can be verified by looking through a telescope at Mars and comparing the visually observed polar ice caps color with the human vision rendered image created by the software.
+Both should show a white sunlight spectrum during normal clear weather conditions.

 ## Description